john5223/timescale_benchmark/README.md

 Usage
 =========

+To get environment up and running use the command:

+	make dev

-POST data to /cpu/stats with the form parameters as follows:
+Once docker containers are built via docker-compose then you can POST data to /cpu/stats with the form parameters as follows:

 - data = your query_params.csv file for generating queries